Jc-alt logo

 size = {}

-# Find operation with path compression
+# Find + path compression

-# time complexity: Amortized O(α(n)) per operation
+# tc: Amortized O(α(n)) per operation

 def find(x):